UnitedHealth raises outlook as profit rises

 Membership stood at 35.57 million at the end of March, up about 5 percent from a year earlier.

-But membership in its employer-based plans for which UnitedHealth assumes full insurance risk declined by 190,000, or 2 percent, to 9.36 million from the end of 2011.
-These plans are one of its most important product lines.

-However, UnitedHealth repeated its forecast for a loss of only 100,000 to 200,000 such members for the year, indicating the plans could regain membership by year’s end.
-Overall, the company expects to gain 1.7 million to 1.9 million members this year, an increase of more than 750,000 from its previous forecast.

-The company spent 81 percent of its premiums on medical claim costs, down from 81.4 percent a year earlier.
-The spending was also below the 81.9 percent that Susquehanna Financial Group analyst Chris Rigg expected.
+The company spent 81 percent of its premiums on medical claim costs, down from 81.4 percent a year ago.
+The spending was also below the 81.9 percent expected by Susquehanna Financial Group analyst Chris Rigg.

 In February, UnitedHealth projected 2012 earnings of $4.60 to $4.80 per share, after closing its deal for privately held Medicare specialist XLHeath Corp.

-Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Maureen Bavdek and Bernard Orr
+Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn and Maureen Bavdek